ucbrise/snoopy/README.md

 ```
 The above command can be broken down as follows:

-* `-p` launches a cluster of one Azure SGX VM with an image that has [Oblix](https://people.eecs.berkeley.edu/~raluca/oblix.pdf) installed.
+* `-p` launches a cluster of 1 Azure SGX VM with an image that has [Oblix](https://people.eecs.berkeley.edu/~raluca/oblix.pdf) installed.
 * `-s` sets up a new experiment directory and symlinks it to `~/snoopy/experiments/oblix_benchmark/latest`.
-* `-r` runs the Oblix benchmark, which measures the latencies of accessing storages of 10-2M blocks.
+* `-r` runs the Oblix benchmark, which measures the latencies of accessing oblivious storages containing 10-2M blocks.
 We use the latency of accessing 2M blocks in Figure 9 (in order to calculate the baseline throughput), Figure 10b (baseline latency), Figure 13 (in order to emulate using Oblix as a subORAM).
 * `-c` destroys the cluster.

 ### Obladi